 During the 1990s, the program incorporated more student choice and began to allow students to matriculate without pre-identifying the graduate program in which they would eventually study.
 This change, still in place today, allows Tufts MSTP students to explore all of the graduate programs and make decisions about research direction after completing the first two years of medical school.
 Dr Dice was succeeded in 2004 by Dr Matthew Waldor.

-Dr James Schwob, our present director, assumed leadership in 2006.
+In 2006, Dr James Schwob succeeded Dr Waldor as Program Director, a position he held until 2020.
+Dr Michael Chin, our present director, assumed leadership in 2020.
 He continues our strong traditions and is actively working to enrich program curriculum and activities.

 See the alumni page for a complete list of our alumni.